lbryio/lbry-sdk/INSTALL.md

 - requests
 - gmpy

-Install the each of the preceding binaries with `pip install *.whl`
+Install each of the preceding binaries with `pip install *.whl`

 Install pywin32 system files by run `python.exe Scripts\pywin32_postinstall.py -install` from an elevated command prompt.

 Finally, you'll need [miniupnpc](https://pypi.python.org/pypi/miniupnpc/1.9).
 Download the source and compile with MinGW by running `mingw32make.bat`.
-Then, install the module by running `python setupmingw32.py install`.
+Then install the module by running `python setupmingw32.py install`.

 ## Installation